dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Building Ravi
 -------------
-I am developing Ravi using Visual Studio 2015 Community Edition on Windows 8.1 64bit, gcc on Unbuntu 64-bit, and clang/Xcode on MAC OS X.
+I am developing Ravi using Visual Studio 2015 Community Edition on Windows 8.1 64bit, gcc on Unbuntu 64-bit, and clang/Xcode on MAC OS X. I was also able to successfully build a Ubuntu version on Windows 10 using the newly released Ubuntu/Linux sub-system for Windows 10.

 .. note:: Location of cmake files has moved in LLVM 3.9; the new path is ``$LLVM_INSTALL_DIR/lib/cmake/llvm``.